everware/everware/docs/docker.md

   docker build -t everware .
 ```

-JupyterHub Dockerfile needs a ["jupyterhub_config.py"](jupyterhub_config.py) file to be present at the root of the project.

 ## Create user containers on same machine as the Everware one

 Fill the file which will contains environment variables for Everware.